Pigs in a Blanket Crescent Rolls

 Wrap and brush the sausages:

-Place a sausage on one of the dough sections; pull the dough up and around the sausage to fully enclose it.
+Wrap the 16 ounces fully-cooked sausages (4 links) in dough: Place one sausage link on one of the dough sections; pull the dough up and around the sausage to fully enclose it.

 Pinch the seams and ends of the dough closed.
 Place the sausage roll on the prepared baking sheet.